TheCEDL/homework1/Grid-LSTM.md

 - Grid LSTM
   - Use the LSTM to connect the different dimension (multi-dimension LSTM use linaer function, resulting a scalar values)
   - h1,h2,....hN are distinct, m1, m2, ...mN as well.

 ### Variant grid LSTM
 - Tied Grid LSTM
 - Use the non-linear function to replace the LSTM connection

 ## Question?
 -  the advantage of grid lstm?
+It's powerful and flexible, various branch of grid lstm can reach the state-of-the-art performance.

 -  what's the point that make it better in the experiment?
+One may says that grid lstm simply increase the paramaters, so the performance increases due to larger model.
+However compare to stack LSTM and multi-dimensional LSTM, grid LSTM reach better performce.
+One of the possible reason is that grid LSTM enable informations from different dimensioin interact with each other in an efficient way.

 -  2d data => apply in image? => HOW?
 Can go to very deep?
 -  multi-dimensional grid lstm => suitable for what?
 - 1D grid LSTM -> activation func?